-The software was used to generate two target spike shapes (which are quite different from each other: see figure 3), with varying amounts of additional correlated and uncorrelated interference.
-The aim was to determine how well the different spike sorting techniques could cope with different levels of realistic interference.
-The sections of electrode signal generated were 30 seconds long, and contained 482 spikes from T1, and 608 spikes from T2.
-The results from spike sorting the signal with no added noise are shown in table 1.
+Spike sorting using wavelets and PCA (first three components) for both superpara-magnetic clustering (SPC) and KlustaKwik spike sorting techniques for signals with no interference sorting techniques could cope with different levels of realistic interference.
+The sections of electrode signal generated were 30 s long, and contained 482 spikes from T1, and 608 spikes from T2.
+The results from spike sorting the signal with no added noise are shown in Table 1.
 In this experiment and the following ones, spikes are marked as missing if no spike was detected within 1 ms of a target spike, and spikes are marked as inserted if no target spike was present within 1 ms of the time of spike detection.
 We note that missing and inserted spikes are the result of the spike detection, rather than the spike sorting stage.
-Class 0 is a catch-all (i.e. not clustered) for both SPC and KlustaKwik (KlustaKwik class numbers have been renumbered: class 0 is not used, and class numbers have all been reduced by 1).
+Class 0 is a catch-all (i.e., not clustered) for both SPC and KlustaKwik (KlustaKwik class numbers have been renumbered: class 0 is not used, and class numbers have all been reduced by 1).